 Autism can be difficult to detect in children because there is no medical test, like a blood test, to diagnose the disorder.
 Instead, doctors must diagnose ASD by looking at the child’s developmental history, observing the children’s behavior, and listening to the concerns of the parents.

-Ascend Autism is dedicated to elevating the outcomes of children diagnosed with autism and has a targeted intervention program in Westchester, NY, and Fairfield County, CT, for anyone in need.
+Ascend Autism is dedicated to elevating the outcomes of children diagnosed with autism and has a targeted intervention program for anyone in need.

 Autism Detection Factors